Calebssu/dsa-8-26-24/README.md

 ### The Big O Notation for this algorithm

 To be completely honest I'm not sure about this.
 If I can answer then I'll update the README.

+EDIT:
+The Big O notation for this algorithm is O(n) linear time complexity.
+It's linear time because the running time of this code will increase with the number the user passes in.